bowser-2077/Open-Launcher/README.md

 # Open Launcher

-> [!NOTE]
-> open launcher is a free steam alternative for open source games
+### Open launcher is a free steam alternative for open source games
+--
+PP